atedstone/gnssice/README.md

 You should check that the Gamit tables are sufficiently up to date for your captured GPS epochs.
 If they are not, update the GLOBK/Gamit installation following their instructions.

+In particular, make sure to follow their instructions on authentication to EarthData/CDDIS - most easily achieved with a .netrc file.

 #### RINEX utilities